jrief/django-formset/docs/source/phone-number-field.rst

 	    template_name = "form.html"
 	    success_url = "/success"

-In this form we preselect the country code for Austria and restrict the phone number to mobile phones only.
-This means that a user may for instance enter ``0664 1234567``, which on submission is converted to ``+436641234567``.
+In this form a user may for instance enter ``0664 1234567``, which immediately is converted to ``+43 664 1234567``.
+If however for example, he starts typing ``+49``, then the country code is changed to Germany.
+The number is still validated against mobile phones though.

 Rendering Phone Numbers